 A quality assurance technician helps companies meet quality standards and stay in compliance with the law.
 Find out what they do, how much they make, and where they work.

-A quality assurance technician's primary job is to ensure the products and services a company offers to meet corporate, industry, and government standards.
-In this role, you may examine products, inspect the equipment, talk with employees, and write reports.
+A quality assurance technician's primary job is to ensure the products and services a company offers meet corporate, industry, and government standards.
+In this critical role, you may examine products, inspect the equipment, talk with employees, and write reports.

 Read more: Quality Assurance vs. Quality Control: Choosing the Right Career Path